laurentmas/DeloreanUltimateBoard/README.md

 ## Arduino UI Configuration
 Serial Monitor configuration must be set to 115200 baud to be able to see debug logs on the UI.

+## Ultimate board and Extensibility Arduino Power Wiring
+Do not forget to power both ultimate board and Extensibility Arduino as specified in the following schema.
+If you forget to power ultimate board or extensibility ardunio then you may have issue with IC2 Communication.
+The result will broke arduino's communication and keep Flux Capacitor in infinite loop without fluxing when required.

 ## Led & Resistor
 In order to protect leds it is required to use resistor to lower current that the led get from the power source.
 Depending on the led color and the led specification you need to adjust the resistor value.